craig8196/hashmap/README.md

 asdf
 1. If the leap value is direct/local, then add value to index and return
 1. Else the leap value specifies where to start searching:
+    1. Set flag indicating subhash of entry cannot be trusted
     1. Use leap value as the slot index offset
     1. Compute subhash of hash
     1. Start LOOP